Running javascript without using parentheses

 The resulting vector is:

-This means that instead of having to send 21 requests to each parameter when testing an application, you only have to make 1 request.
-This gets the job done in only 5% of the time.
+Besides for Blind XSS, this vector is also good for optimizing the process of finding regular cross-site scripting vulnerabilities.
+Instead of having to send 21 requests to each parameter when testing an application, you only have to make 1 request.
+This gets the job done in approximately only 5% of the time.